publiccodenet/blog/_posts/2020-03-16-a-look-at-our-codebase-governance-game.md

 ![The game being played](../assets/game-play.jpg)

-[By month 2019] the time had come for us to test the game with a wider audience, so we had a decent prototype made.
+By December 2019 the time had come for us to test the game with a wider audience, so we had a decent prototype made.
 By testing it extensively and continuing to iterate the design we hope this tool will be a catalyst for code maintainers that are just starting to collaborate on a larger scale.
 We have already used the prototype as a powerful tool in workshops: it helps participants discover a shared vocabulary, understanding of their ecosystem and sense of purpose.
 We’ve seen repeatedly that a [governance game workshop](https://about.publiccode.net/activities/workshops/governance-game/) can provide enough clarity and sense of ownership to convert skeptics into champions within their organization.

 The game cards themselves have an added value for us.
 We've found that they are clear and generic enough to use as explanatory aids when we're getting to know new organizations and codebases that we're considering for [stewardship](https://about.publiccode.net/activities/codebase-stewardship/).
 It gives us an easy way to explore how the current governance is set up and to find existing friction points.